writethedocs/www/docs/slack.rst

 - **#community-events** (formerly known as `#calls-for-papers`) is a good place to announce non-Write the Docs events.
 - **#community-help-wanted** is a good place to share surveys, calls for research interview subjects, and calls for participation on open-source projects.
 - **#community-showcase** is a space for responsible self-promotion.

+Posts in those channels not meeting the posting rules may result in :ref:`moderation action <moderation-action>`, such as a warning or deletion.

 Reporting Issues
 ~~~~~~~~~~~~~~~~